Bruno Gustavo da Silva

-Bruno Gustavo Aparecido da Silva (born 16 March 1990) is a Brazilian mixed martial artist who competes in the Flyweight division of the Ultimate Fighting Championship.
-As of March 13, 2023, he is #15 in the UFC flyweight rankings.
+Bruno Gustavo Aparecido da Silva (born 16 March 1990) is a Brazilian mixed martial artist who competes in the Flyweight division of the Ultimate Fighting Championship (UFC).
+As of 18 November 2025, he is #13 in the UFC flyweight rankings.

+Background

+Silva was born and grew up in the neighbourhoods of Piracicaba, Brazil, with one sister and one brother.
+Playing various sports in his childhood, Silva dabbled in martial arts by training in capoeira around the age of ten.
+Eventually, at the age of 19, he started training mixed martial arts.

 Mixed martial arts career

 Early career

 Starting his career in 2011, Silva racked up a 7–2–1 record in his native Brazil before trying out for The Ultimate Fighter: Brazil 4 in late 2014.

 TUF Brazil 4

 In the preliminary bout for the season, Silva faced Gustavo Sedório.
 Silva won the fight via first-round technical knockout due to a jaw injury Sedório suffered.

-In the quarterfinals Silva faced Dileno Lopes.
+In the quarterfinals, Silva faced Dileno Lopes.
 Silva lost the bout via first-round submission and was eliminated from the tournament.

 Post-TUF career

-After the season Silva moved to Arizona in 2015 in order to train at Fight Ready MMA.
-He competed mostly in United States, racking up 3–1–1 with his most memorable fights being winning the World Fighting Federation Flyweight title and also a draw against fellow future UFC fighter, Casey Kenney at LFA 11.
+After the season, Silva moved to Arizona in 2015 in order to train at Fight Ready MMA.
+He competed mostly in the United States, racking up 3–1–1 with his most memorable fights being winning the World Fighting Federation Flyweight title and also a draw against fellow future UFC fighter, Casey Kenney at LFA 11.